 For example, Forbes describes a start-up called Orabrush that had a great product that wasn't selling.
 The founder brought in a marketer who was able to create a viral video, but a great inventor and a great marketer weren't enough.
 They also had to bring in a talented CEO.
 Bringing all these people together created a successful organization.
 A strong product and marketing wasn't enough.
 The right team was the key and set the tone for a positive culture that the entire organization could follow.

 The Critical Nature of Culture

-Organizations often talk about culture, and that is a critical aspect of HR's job, but HR expert Laurie Ruettimann says in an article on the HiringSite, that HR can't create a culture.
+Organizations often talk about culture, and that is a critical aspect of HR's job, but HR alone can't create a culture.
 They create the atmosphere along with the executive team.
 Many organizations build their reputation on things such as free lunches and yoga classes, but these things don't trump culture.
-Ruettimann says that four things are important: creativity, collaboration, curation and continuity.
-The final critical key to culture is good, responsive management.
+A critical key to culture is good, responsive management.
 The reason people leave their jobs isn't a lack of dry cleaning services, but it may be because of unsupportive management.
 While perks are nice, the other fundamental aspects of culture are what's truly critical.

 It All Comes Back to Hiring

 Putting the right people in the right jobs and ensuring those people get the support that they need is the most crucial task in HR.
-Once your recruiting staff understands the nature of the business and what the needs are specifically, you'll see better teams, more cohesive workplace dynamics and a culture that is sure to attract the best people.
+Once your recruiting staff understands the nature of the business and what the needs are specifically, you'll see a talent strategy for corporate success, including better teams, more cohesive workplace dynamics and a culture that is sure to attract the best people.

 SIGN UP FOR THE SPARK NEWSLETTER